University Master's Degree in International Cooperation: Sustainable Emergency Architecture

 - Register online

-- E-mail the following documents to to the student’s portal:
+- Upload the following documents to the admission’s portal:

 - Photocopy of your passport